eflumerf/styleguide/dune-daq-cppguide.md

 ### Doing Work in Constructors [DUNE VERSION]

  - Don't call any of a class's virtual functions in its constructor.
-This will not result in the correct invokation of subclass implementatiosn of those virtual functions.
+This will not result in the correct invocation of subclass implementations of those virtual functions.

  - If an error occurs that will prevent the class from being constructed, have it throw an exception.
 As its destructor won't execute in this scenario, make sure you clean up any resources the constructor allocated before throwing.